 Store in airtight containers at room temperature, away from direct sunlight.

 Popping the Questions

 Is Citric Acid As Scary As It Sounds?

 No, it's not going to burn a hole through your spoon.
 It's simply a fermented citrus by-product that's used as a flavoring and natural preservative.

 That said, citric acid can be tricky to find — not because it's rare, exotic or expensive (we bought it for less than $2), but because different stores stock it in different areas.
 You might find it with the canning supplies or in the baking aisle, and while you may not see it at all grocery stores, your local superstore (Target, etc.) is likely to carry it.
 You can also buy it online.

 Yes.
 It doesn't have to be a fancy one, but you'll need to be able to monitor the temperature of the candy to ensure it will set firm.

-Sure.
-Swap in the same amount of corn syrup.
+Yep!
+If you don't like honey, you can always swap in the same amount of corn syrup.

 Photos and artwork via CakeSpy

 Keep your candy game going strong with these fun recipes.